yaldakasravi/Neural-Subdivision-contribution/README.md

 This is my contrubution on paper Neural subdivisioin for the final project of IFT6113 my training object, pkl files, out puts and my presentation can be found in the [google drive](https://drive.google.com/drive/folders/1ZwhhVmf0KjzZyn4vZDm3L2DPtZCrybvK?usp=sharing).

-for running the code one can follow the same procedure as bellow.
+the implementation for using quadro meshes can be found in quadro directory. for running the code one can follow the same procedure as bellow.